prashanthwagle/prashanthwagle/README.md

 ## 🔭 About me
-I am a software developer and a researcher.
+I am a software developer and a researcher